hapax/hapax.github.io/assets/maximal.md

-Just as two surveyors measuring the same length of fence may want to relate their measurements, two spacetime surveyors measuring the time and distance between two events often want to relate their measurements.
+Just as two surveyors measuring the same length of fence may want to relate their measurements, two spacetime surveyors measuring the time and distance between two events may want to relate their measurements.
-For the Mesopotamian surveyors, "relative orientation" meant a regular old rotation, and we labelled rotations with points on the unit circle:
+For the Mesopotamian surveyors, "relative orientation" meant a regular old rotation, which we labelled with points on the unit circle:

 $$
 x^2 + y^2 = 1.
 $$

-Here, "relative orientation" is instead labelled with points with on the *unit hyperbola*:
+Now, "relative orientation" will be labelled with points with on the *unit hyperbola* (in the north-south quadrants):

 $$
 t^2 - x^2 = 1.